Sell my business when market consolidation occurs?

 We had a client that started to worry when he saw how the big groups of his industry were being acquired by competitors or by private equity companies.
 He realized that with his own resources, his company would not be able to compete against corporations with more capabilities and decided to sell before it was too late.
 Fortunately, we were able to ride the consolidation wave and sold the company to an American group that had to put in a high offer in order to win the auction against a Dutch group and various private equity firms.

-This sad reality is especially relevant when it comes to family businesses, as 70% of them are not passed on to the next generation.
+This sad reality is especially relevant when it comes to family businesses.
+70% of them are not passed on to the next generation.
 The sale of a company is one of the most important decisions that a businessperson makes in both his or her business and personal lives.
 It takes courage not to be caught in the sector consolidation trap.